Todor-Gatev/Todor-Gatev/README.md

 * 🌍  I'm based in Plovdiv
 * 🧠  I'm learning Django
-* 🤝  I'm open to collaborating on interesting projects
+* 🤝  I'm open to collaborating on projects
 * ⚡  I love jokes and good sense of humor

 ### Skills